kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	Query Service		  -			MySQL-II(N-Z)
 	```
 ##### Add Cluster Proxy Server
-- A better approatch is to introduce a light `Cluster Proxy Server` that knows about all database machines and route traffic to the correct shard, now both services talk to the `Cluster Proxy` only, services do not need to know about each and every database machine anymore, but `Cluster Proxy` has to know.
+- A better approatch is to introduce a light `Cluster Proxy Server` that **knows about all database machines and route traffic to the correct shard**, now both services talk to the `Cluster Proxy` only, services do not need to know about each and every database machine anymore, but `Cluster Proxy` has to know.
 	```
 	Processing Service 	  				MySQL-I (A-M)
 						\ ClusterProxy
 						/
 	Query Service		  				MySQL-II(N-Z)
 	```
-- Moreover, `Cluster Proxy` needs to know when some shard dies or become unavailable due to network partition.
-And if new shard has been added to the database cluster, proxy should become aware of it.
+- Moreover, `Cluster Proxy` needs to know **when some shard dies or become unavailable due to network partition**.
+And **if new shard has been added to the database cluster, proxy should become aware of it**.
 ##### Add Configuration Service
 - We introduce a new component - `Configuration Service(e.g ZooKeeper)`, which maintains a health check connection to all shards, so it alwasy knows what database machines are available.
 So `Cluster Proxy` calls a particular shard
 	```